General intelligence measured by valid IQ has been defined in many different ways (review). It can be defined as follows:

 Far-reaching advances in cognitive psychology and cognitive neuroscience over the past decade have identified a close link between frontal lobe ‘working memory’ circuitry, and fronto-parietal problem solving, self-control and fluid reasoning circuitry.
 Our working memory is used for holding information in mind (images, concepts, language, numbers) for brief periods while engaging in active, goal-focused thinking or comprehension, while screening out distracting information.
 Working memory has a limited capacity, and the bigger that capacity the more the cognitive ‘RAM’ power a person has for processing information – to make connections, generate alternatives, and grasp relationships.
 This brainpower lies at the core of being smart.
 If super brain Eddie Morra in Limitless changed one thing in his brain, it was his working memory circuitry!

-Software has now been developed for selectively targeting working memory circuitry, resulting in long term neuroplasticity changes increasing short term memory capacity, problem solving ability, self-control and overall IQ.
-This software is based on a training exercise called the n-back.
+Software has now been developed for selectively targeting working memory circuitry, resulting in long-term neuroplasticity changes increasing short-term memory capacity, problem solving ability, self-control and overall IQ.
+This software is often based on a training exercise called the n-back.

 A large-scale review published in 2011 on the effectiveness of n-back working memory training concludes:

 “core working memory training studies seem to produce far-reaching transfer effects, likely because they target domain-general mechanisms of working memory.
 The results of individual studies encourage optimism regarding the value of working memory training as a tool for general cognitive enhancement.”

 Does working memory training work?
 Psychon Bull Rev 2011